scicompuu/sesegpu/README.md

 Zoom room details will only be announced in the Slack channel in the sesegpu workspace.

-## Approximate schedule (in June 2020)
+## Approximate schedule

 ### Monday
+09.15 Lecture 1: Introduction to distributed computing infrastructures

+10.45 Lecture 2: Frameworks and strategies for scalable deployments

+12.00 Lunch break

+13.30 Lab 1: Implement first cloud service (-17)

+### Tuesday

+9.15 Lab 2:     Large-scale model training and serving using Ansible and Kubernetes.

+12.00 Lunch Break

+13:30 Lab 2 (-17)

+### Wednesday
-8.45 Lectures start.
-GPU vs CPU, deep learning, TensorFlow and Tensorflow contrasted to other frameworks.
+9.15 Lectures: GPU vs CPU, deep learning, TensorFlow and Tensorflow contrasted to other frameworks.
 Ends no later than 12.00 (with breaks).

-13.15 Lab 1
+13.15 Lab 3: Using TensorFlow for optimizing two simple models.

-### Tuesday
+### Thursday

-8.45 Lectures start.
-The history of "GPGPU" programming.
+9.15 Lecture: The history of "GPGPU" programming.
 Current frameworks, focusing on Cuda and OpenMP Target and contrasting those against alternatives.
 Ends no later than 12.00 (with breaks).

-13.15 Lab 2

-### Wednesday
-09.15 First session

-10.15 Second session

-11.15 Third session

-12.00 Lunch break

-13.30 Lab (-17)

-### Thursday
-Jim Dowling will give the guest lecture.

-9.15 First session

-10.15 Second session

-11.15 Third session

-12.00 Lunch Break

-13:30 Lab (-17)
+13.15 Lab 4: Work on a selected problem (based on examples or prelab) and a framework

 ### Friday
-10.15 Profiling, debugging, how to approach the project.
+10.15 Lecture: Profiling, debugging, how to approach the project.
 Ends no later than 12.00.

-13.15 Lab time, for exploring project ideas.
+13.15 Lab 5: Explore project ideas.

-15.15 Common brainstorming of project ideas, with feedback from teachers regarding what seems feasible and important aspects to consider.
+15.15 Lecture: Common brainstorming of project ideas, with feedback from teachers regarding what seems feasible and important aspects to consider.